 Find a more detailed description of a honors thesis in The Honors Thesis: Context and Communication.
 Standards for graduate theses at Mississippi State University may be found here.

 By the end of the student’s second year of study, it is expected that the student will have stated their intention of completing an honors thesis and completed the form below.

 The student should, of course, have a thesis advisor who approves the topic of the thesis and provides close supervision of the work.
 Furthermore, the student is expected to defend his or her thesis before a committee consisting of the thesis advisor, another scholar of faculty rank in the field of the thesis topic, and a member of the Honors College staff.
 The committee should be selected by the student and formed before the student starts working.
 The student should sign up for the Honors Thesis class, HON 4093, while writing the thesis.

 It is our goal to have most – if not all – defenses during Thesis Week, which will be held in April 2018 (specific dates TBA).
 If this is not possible, the student should contact the Director of the Office of Undergraduate Research, Dr. Seth Oppenheimer, at email@example.com about other possible dates.

-To schedule the thesis defense, the student should contact Ms. Katelyn Wright at firstname.lastname@example.org or call (662) 325-5921.
+To schedule the thesis defense, the student should contact Ms. Katelyn Wright at firstname.lastname@example.org or call (662) 325-2522.

 The advisor needs to let the honors college know if the student passed by e-mail before the end of the fourteenth week of class.
-It is expected that the committee will have a draft of the thesis with sufficient time to read it before the defense.
+The student is expected to provide a draft of the thesis to his or her committee members with sufficient time to read it before the defense.